A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Doubly Stochastic Simulator and Wasserstein Training

-Recall that $\mathbf{X} = (X_{1},X_{2},\ldots,X_{p})$ represents the random vector in $\mathbb{Z}^p$ that records the arrival counts in each consecutive time interval within a day.
+Note that $\mathbf{X} = (X_{1},X_{2},\ldots,X_{p})$ represents the random vector in $\mathbb{Z}^p$ that records the arrival counts in each consecutive time interval within a day.
 Let $\mu$ denote the true joint probability distribution of $\mathbf{X}$.
 The training data is $n$ iid copies of $\mathbf{X}$, given by $\mathbf{X}_1,\mathbf{X}_2,\ldots,\mathbf{X}_n$.
 Let $\hat{\mu}_n$ denote the empirical distribution of the data.
-Different from a classical routine of first estimating the probability distribution $\mu$ from data and then simulating new samples according to the estimated distribution, DS-WGAN contains a routine that implicitly learns the distribution from data and simultaneously obtains a simulator that can generate new samples from the desired distribution $\mu$.
+Different from a classical routine of first estimating (parameters of) a probability distribution $\mu$ from data and then simulating new samples according to the estimated distribution, DS-WGAN contains a routine that implicitly learns the distribution from data and obtains a simulator that can generate new samples from the desired distribution $\mu$.
 The simulator aims at taking a vector of iid simple random variables (such as Uniform(0,1)) as inputs and mapping this vector into one that has the same distribution as $\mu$.
-In the framework of DS-WGAN, this simulator is composed of two parts, a neural-network based generator and a Poisson counts simulator.
-Figure \ref{fig:fram_ds_wgan} illustrates the simulator of DS-WGAN, with the details and notation to be specified right afterwards.
+In the framework of DS-WGAN, the simulator is composed of two parts - a neural-network based generator and a Poisson counts simulator.
+Figure \ref{fig:fram_ds_wgan1} illustrates the doubly stochastic simulator, with the details and notation to be specified right afterwards.